stayallive/wp-sentry/README.md

 #### `wp_sentry_public_dsn` (string)

-You can use this filter to override the Sentry DSN used for the php tracker.
+You can use this filter to override the Sentry DSN used for the JS tracker.

 > **WARNING:** This value is exposed to the public, so make sure you do not use your private DSN!